RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     Increases SPD by 6%.
 When the wearer uses their Ultimate on an ally, SPD for all allies increases by 12% for 1 turn.

     * Increases personal SPD
-    * Increases SPD for all allies
+    * Increases SPD for all allies (about 25%-33% uptime)
-    * Only recommended if you have enough Break Effect and ultimate uptime
+    * Only recommended if you have enough Break Effect, SPD, and ultimate uptime

 === "2PC Thief/Watchmaker 2PC Hackerspace"